LEARNAcademy/Instructor-Handbook/managing-zoom.md

 Behind the scenes of managing a Zoom Meeting can be quite overwhelming.
 An assumption being made here: that you've installed Zoom Desktop application onto your computer.

-To create Breakout Rooms prior to a meeting (such as Jumpstart):
+To create Breakout Rooms prior to a meeting (such as for Jumpstart):

 - Sign into your account through the desktop application